How to Be Productive. How work from home developers and freelancers stop wasting the time to be more productive by making room for these habits.

 YouTube and Facebook not only create a distraction, but they kill productivity having a dangerous effect on work and incomes together.

-Working from home as a freelancer all of the above distractions need an attention little or more at a given point of time.
+As work from home freelancer, the above distractions need attention little more at a given point of time.
 What’s the deal then?